andygodish/wikijs-storage/redis/clustering.md

 docker logs sentinel-0
 ```

-Look for information indicating the *+monitor* is up and running as well as both of your relipicas as indicated by a *+slave* in the logs.
+Look for information indicating the *+monitor* is up and running as well as both of your relipicas as indicated by a *+fix-slave-config* in the logs.